PauloVictorSantos/SysCadastro/README.md

 # SysCadastro
-A simple CRUD using jsf, JPA, Maven, Hibernate and HQL.
+A simple CRUD of contact list using jsf, JPA/Hibernate, Maven.